mi-nombre-es-reznov/CS_120B_Final_Project/README.md

 <strong>The video showing some results from the test is found <a href="https://youtu.be/vbepWqkhsp4" title="An early model of the working joystick">HERE!</strong></a></p>

 <p>The joystick looks like this: <br> <img src="joystick.JPG" alt="Joystick image not found"  title="This is what the joystick looks like, it's just like the joystck on your favorite gaming controller." /></p>

+<p>If you want to see the code that made the joystick work as a test, also the same code that is running the video example above, you can find that in the <em>Joystick_test.c</em> file.</p>